mvolkmann/blog/src/quotes.md

 ---
 css: '/blog/assets/quotes.css'
-eleventyNavigation:
-  key: Quotes
+title: Quotes
-layout: layout.njk
+layout: top-layout.njk
 ---

+## Quotes

 "I hope that I may always desire more than I can accomplish." - Michelangelo